astropy/astropy-APEs/APE17.rst

 pytest-astropy if needed, and ran the tests there.

 However, this can now be done more cleanly using `tox`_.
-Tox is a tool that makes is easy to install packages into a temporary clean Python environment along with the dependencies declared in setup.cfg, and run a set of custom commands - in a sense it does what the test command from astropy-helpers did, but in a more general way (including the use of an isolated test environment).
+Tox is a tool that makes it easy to install packages into a temporary clean Python environment along with the dependencies declared in setup.cfg, and run a set of custom commands - in a sense it does what the test command from astropy-helpers did, but in a more general way (including the use of an isolated test environment).